insected/bobbae_gcp-wiki/Ingress.md

-# Ingress

-Ingress may provide load balancing, SSL termination and name-based virtual hosting.
+[Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) may provide load balancing, SSL termination and name-based virtual hosting.

 Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
 Traffic routing is controlled by rules defined on the Ingress resource.